 Johnnie is an Atlanta-based artist who was raised in a small city outside of Philadelphia, called Chester.
 He is a storyteller and a self taught photographer and videographer with a B.B.A. in Human Resources Administration and Risk Management & Insurance from Temple University in Philadelphia, PA.
 Johnnie founded and serves as Artistic Director of Staticc Art & Life, LLC, an arts company with the mission “delivering beauty to the world.”
 He, also, currently serves as Mobilization Director for Counter Narrative Project.

-As an activist, I have been involved in HIV and civil rights advocacy for as long as I can remember.
-During my college years I trained with the American Red Cross in HIV education, and did outreach work for the Chester AIDS Coalition.
+As an activist, Johnnie has been involved in HIV and civil rights advocacy for as long as he can remember.
+During his college years he trained with the American Red Cross in HIV education, and did outreach work for the Chester AIDS Coalition.

 "So often I find that our stories are stilted or watered down and often lack emotional complexity and variety.
 I see my work as continuing the work of Marlon Riggs, Essex Hemphill, Rotimi Fani-Kayode and Gordon Parks.
 Filmmaking, words and photography are all important to my work.
 I am always searching for a new way to communicate what’s happening.
-I am committed to telling the story behind the story - our fullness, our emotion.
+I am committed to telling the story behind the story - our fullness, our emotion."